Court of Appeals: Trial judge improperly refused to reinstate third degree murder charge against Derek Chauvin

 Minnesota sentencing guidelines call for identical presumptive prison terms for second- and third-degree murder — a term of 12 1/2 years in prison for someone with a clean criminal history and up to 20 years as the criminal history increases.
 However, the statutory language states that second-degree murder is punishable by up to 40 years in prison and third-degree murder is punishable by up to 25 years.

-Jurors are provided copies of the charges and statutory language during deliberations, but not copies of Minnesota sentencing guidelines.
+Jurors are provided information on the charges, but not copies of Minnesota sentencing guidelines or any information about possible sentences.
 Second-degree manslaughter is up to 10 years in prison, according to state statute.

 "We believe the Court of Appeals decided this matter correctly," said Attorney General Keith Ellison, whose office is leading the prosecution with assistance from the Hennepin County Attorney's Office.
 "We believe the charge of 3rd-degree murder, in addition to manslaughter and felony murder, reflects the gravity of the allegations against Mr. Chauvin.
 Adding this charge is an important step forward in the path toward justice.
 We look forward to presenting all charges to the jury in Hennepin County."